hivesolutions/colony-npapi/readme.md

 Use the `/usr/lib/mozilla/plugins/` directory to test the `*.so` based plugin file for development purposes.
 [Mozilla Firefox](http://www.mozilla.org) should be the primary browser for the debugging of the NPAPI based plugin.

+### Python

+It's also possible to build a Python module that exports the functionality present in the NPAPI Plugin for such run the python script as ``python setup.py install`` under an UNIX based machine.

 ## Packaging

 ### Google Chrome